4 Summer Safety Tips for Your Vision in 2020

 7. Hockey

-To best protect your vision while playing summer sports, you’ll need eyewear that offers more protection than your standard pair of prescription sunglasses with polarized lenses.
+To protect your eyes while playing summer sports, you’ll need more than a standard pair of sunglasses.
 You’ll want to invest in sports sunglasses or goggles with polycarbonate lenses

 Polycarbonate lenses are strongly recommended for physically active people.
-They’re made of impact-resistant material that is less likely to shatter upon impact and are much less likely to injure your eye.
+Made of impact-resistant material, they’re less likely to shatter and injure your eye.

 4. Take Out Your Contacts Before Jumping in the Pool

 This can be especially dangerous if you wear contacts while swimming in pools.
 Soft contacts are designed to be absorbent and breathable so that oxygen can get into the eye.
-But this means they can absorb other substances like chloramine, which can result in serious eye infections.
+They can also absorb other substances, like chloramine, resulting in serious eye infections.

 To protect your eyes from infection while swimming, you should: